Inca Quarry Trek 4 Days – Sacred Valley Route

 • Extra money.

-The Inca Quarry trek typically lasts for 4 days and 3 nights.
-It covers a distance of approximately 26 kilometers (16 miles), allowing you to immerse yourself in the natural beauty and historical significance of the region.
+The Inca Quarry trek typically lasts for four days and three nights.
+It covers approximately 26 kilometers (16 miles), allowing you to immerse yourself in the region’s natural beauty and historical significance.

 The Inca Quarry trek is considered moderate in terms of difficulty.
-It involves hiking on various terrains, including uphill and downhill sections, as well as some steep paths.
-A reasonable level of fitness and basic hiking experience is recommended to fully enjoy the trek.
+It involves hiking on various terrains, including uphill and downhill sections and some steep paths.
+A reasonable fitness level and an essential hiking experience are recommended to fully enjoy the trek.

 The Inca Quarry trek is suitable for a wide range of ages, from teenagers to older adults.
 However, participants should have a reasonable level of fitness and be prepared for moderate physical exertion.
 It’s advisable to consult with tour operators regarding age restrictions and suitability for children.